1DV020/homepage/en/Module03/lab.md

 ##Deadline

 You should present your solution at one of the lab seminars no later then 26/2 - 2016.
 The requirements will be tested.
-That includes restarting the machines to see that the changes you have made are persistant.
+That includes restarting the machines to see that the changes you have made are persistent.